 How to Get DOLE Tupad Assistance?

-If you are an individual or an OFW who was forced to relocate or resign because of the COVID-19 pandemic, you can apply to the TUPAD program by following the steps below:
+If you are an individual or an OFW who was forced to relocate or resign of a natural calamity or crises, you can apply to the TUPAD program by following the steps below:

 Step 1: Visit the DOLE Public Employment Office of your municipality or barangay to have your name added to the beneficiaries list.
 For groups, DOLE suggests that a group representative complete the listing.